The Building Official is responsible for administering the floodplain program in accordance with federal laws.

 A Base Flood Elevation (BFE) is the computed elevation to which floodwater is expected to rise during the base flood.
 BFEs are shown on FIRMs and on the flood profiles.
 The BFE is the regulatory requirement for the elevation or floodproofing of structures.
 The relationship between the BFE and a structure’s elevation determines the flood insurance premium.

-The FEMA Floodplain Map (PDF) will show current map information to allow you to view and print your property area for a lender or insurance agent, if needed.
-These maps are currently undergoing updating by FEMA so the floodplain information for your property may change.
+The FEMA Floodplain Ordinance Map (PDF) will show requirements and map information to allow you to view and print your property area for a lender or insurance agent, if needed.